 We work with schools, NGOs, funding bodies, government and private companies to restore, protect and conserve the endemic flora and fauna.
-Together we can make Mauritius a paradise island again for its wildlife.
+Together we can make Mauritius a paradise island again for its wildlife and nature.

 Our Commitment to you

 • Ensure your visit supports our conservation mission and contributes to carbon offsetting

 Owen and Mary-Ann’s love of snails, trees, birds, mountains, people and more.

 Our journey started in 2006.
 Our conservation team began the heroic and enormous task of weeding, growing and planting native and endemic plants.

 Fast forward to 2017.
 Our visitor centre opened.
 Why?
 Forest restoration is hugely expensive.
 We want to do it faster and expand our impacts.
 Plus, we want to share our love for nature with you.

 A mission to save endangered species in Mauritius, educate and raise awareness about the value of biodiversity and be a sustainable company

 • Create jobs and train staff from the local communities

 • Integrity in who we are and how we work